 Plaster of Paris, wooden mouldings (or moldings if you are from the USA) even rubber mouldings.
 There are many different materials used by different folks to make decorative trims and corbels.We happen to use a plastic resin as it is by far the most durable and practical.
-Here’s one of the reasons why.
+Here’s another reason – you can bend them!

 So you’ve got your lovely new Chic Mouldings ]and you’re ready to start sticking them onto that piece of furniture that you’ve been itching to get cracking on, only to realise that the piece you’re working on has a curved front!
 Oh no!

 You try to convince the moulding to contort to the shape you need but it’s no use, you’re going to snap it if you bend it any harder, and even if you could press it into shape for a moment, how would you hold it in place while the glue sets?
 It’s just not as flexible as you hoped.

 This is one of the most common issues that we have come up against during our time in business.
 People want to know ‘How can I bend the mouldings to curve to the shape of my project?’

 It’s a great question and I can only apologise for not writing about this topic sooner.
 Fear not though as the process is very straightforward and quick.

 Basically if you do try to bend your moulding straight out of the packaging you will probably end up snapping it.
 The key is to apply some gentle heat to the appliqué to make it flexible enough to bend into the shape that you need it to be.